“Take encouragement from the thought that you may learn from honest failure than from mild success”

 3. The paint can feel chalky.
 If you paint over the whole canvas with White acrylic, it will feel chalky when you paint over it.

-4. You loose the glow of the ground.
-When you paint Yellow Ochre onto a white canvas (See: How a prepared canvas can drastically improve your painting) the trick is to paint it thick enough to form a opaque layer but thin enough to allow the white from the canvas to shine through and give the colour a glow.
-When you paint over an existing painting you loose this glow.
+4. You lose the glow of the ground.
+When you paint Yellow Ochre onto a white canvas (See: How a prepared canvas can drastically improve your painting) the trick is to paint it thick enough to form an opaque layer but thin enough to allow the white from the canvas to shine through and give the colour a glow.
+When you paint over an existing painting you lose this glow.

 I know what you’re thinking, ‘I’ll just paint the coloured ground again‘.
-The problem is you’ll have lost the absorbancy of the canvas and gained another layer of unwanted texture.
+The problem is you’ll have lost the absorbency of the canvas and gained another layer of unwanted texture.

 6. It can take longer than you think.
 To cover the painting completely will take a minimum of two coats, even with artist quality paint.
 To paint sections will take longer because you won’t have the coloured ground to fall back on.
 You will have to cover every area of the canvas.